TechMaverik/HL_Engine_2/README.md

 * Type <i> "python setup.py" </i> and press Enter
 ## <i>Note:
 Make sure Internet is connected while running the setup. </i>

+## USAGE
+* Create a project directory.
+* Make a copy of HL_Engine 2 and paste it inside the project directory.
+* <image src="path.JPG" alt="Cant Display">
+* Create a new python script and import the HL_Engine2 library.
+* ENJOY !!!

 |BY|EMAIL|LINKED IN
 |-------|-----|---------|